zacharyclement/feature-restrictions/README.md

    - The Stream Consumer reads events from the Redis stream.
    - Applies business rules based on event data.
    - Updates user data and tripwire states in Redis.

+3. **Event Handling, Rules, and Tripwires
+    - When an event is pulled off the stream, it is then processed according to the event_name
+    - Processing the event includes update the users data
+    - The users data is assessed agains various rules.
+If rules are broken, access is restricted.
+    - The rules being applied are assessed to know if the tripwire should be thrown.

 3. **Feature Restriction Queries**:
    - Clients query endpoints such as `/canmessage` or `/canpurchase` to check feature availability for users.